AI

 We saw it with legal research databases.
 With e-discovery platforms.
 With practice management software.

 AI is following the same path, but faster.
-AI adoption in law firms jumped from 11% to 30% in a single year, according to the ABA Legal Technology Survey.
+Approximately 79% of law firms have now integrated AI tools into their workflows, with 31% of legal professionals personally using generative AI at work in 2025 - a 27% increase from the prior year.
 Not because lawyers suddenly trust computers with their work.
 Because they found legal ai tools lawyers can actually control.

 The difference?
 Tools that assist rather than replace.